Upcoming Industry Events

 The Energy Efficiency Council creates and supports a range of events designed to bring industry leaders, efficiency experts, policy makers and energy users together to share best practice and learn about the latest trends and technologies.

-The calendar below lists a range of EEC and industry events across Australia (EEC events in bold).
+The calendar below lists a range of industry events across Australia.

-Are you an EEC member?
+Are you a member of the Council?
 Contact us to see your event listed here.

 12.00pm - 2.00pm